 Two layers of hand-knit mittens.

-Heavy woolen scarves criss-crossed across our faces.
+Heavy hand-knit woollen scarves cross-crossed across our faces.

-But so much excitement, so much anticipation we never felt the cold.
+So much excitement, so much anticipation we never felt the cold.

 FATHER’S MINCE TARTS … makes around 30 morsels of delight